sweeney-j/connect-four/README.md

 ## Connect Four

-A small and simple CLI connect four game built only using JavaScript prototypes, without ES6 class syntax.
+A small and simple CLI connect four game built only using JavaScript prototypes.
+Just for fun.

 ### Run the game
 ```